luphieanza/tldr/pages/osx/basic.md

-ls -la
+# basicommands

+`ls -la`
-The command to view the contents of a directory or folder including hidden files.
+- The command to view the contents of a directory or folder including hidden files.

-cd [directory]
+`cd [directory] `
-Going in or moving to the appropriate directory such as cd / Applications will take you to the Applications directory.
+- Going in or moving to the appropriate directory such as cd / Applications will take you to the Applications directory.

-mv [file1] [file2]
+`mv [file1] [file2]`
-mv or elongation move will rename or move files depending on the usage.
+- mv or elongation move will rename or move files depending on the usage.

-cp [file] [direction]
+`cp [file] [direction]`
-Copying a file to another name or to another folder
+- Copying a file to another name or to another folder

-cat [file] | more
+`cat [file] | more `
-Shows content from screen-by-screen file and sees more content with the 'more'
+- Shows content from screen-by-screen file and sees more content with the 'more'

-touch [file]
+`touch [file]`
-Creating a file with the written name, for example touch image.txt will create a new text file with the image name.
+- Creating a file with the written name, for example touch image.txt will create a new text file with the image name.

-top
+`top`
-View all running computer processes, including memory and CPU usage, PID is a Process ID that can be called to stop the process when needed.
+- View all running computer processes, including memory and CPU usage, PID is a Process ID that can be called to stop the process when needed.

-ps -aux
+`ps -aux`
-Displays a list of all the processes a user performs, -ux will display the user process running this command.
+- Displays a list of all the processes a user performs, -ux will display the user process running this command.

-kill -9 [pid]
+`kill -9 [pid]`
-Turning off a specific process on the Process ID or PID is written, can use the 'Force Quit' command that is under the top left apple logo.
+- Turning off a specific process on the Process ID or PID is written, can use the 'Force Quit' command that is under the top left apple logo.

-rm [file]
+`rm [file]`
-The rm command will remove or delete the file or directory, no warning, so use with certainty.
+- The rm command will remove or delete the file or directory, no warning, so use with certainty.

-ping [ip]
+`ping [ip]`
-View network latency by pinging other IPs.
+- View network latency by pinging other IPs.

-say
+`say`
-The command say will activate the sound of Mac OS X, then if you type anything like 'hallo', then Mac will say in sound 'hallo'.
+- The command say will activate the sound of Mac OS X, then if you type anything like 'hallo', then Mac will say in sound 'hallo'.